 Do not eat or drink for 4 to 8 hours before the angiogram.
 You may be asked to not take aspirin, aspirin products, or blood thinners for several days before the test and for 1 day after the test.
 If you take these medicines, talk with your doctor.

-An angiogram can be done as an inpatient or outpatient.
+An angiogram can be done on an inpatient or outpatient basis.
 If you are an outpatient, you will stay in a recovery room for several hours before you go home.
-You may want to bring something to do or read to pass the time.
-Arrange to have someone take you home because you may get a sedative before the test.
+Arrange to have someone take you home, because you may get a sedative before the test.
 If you stay overnight in the hospital, you will likely go home the next day.

 How It Is Done

 You will need to take off any jewelry.
 You may need to take off all or most of your clothes.
 You will be given a gown to wear during the test.